Member Login |

 Section 2.
 No part of the activities of the Association shall be directed toward influencing legislation or intervening in political campaigns.

 Section 4.
+Membership Expiration.
 Individuals whose dues are more than one year in arrears shall be dropped from the membership rolls.

 Section 1.
+Purpose and Officers.
+The Executive Council shall make decisions and take actions on behalf of the General Council in between General Council meetings.
 The Officers of the Association constitute the Executive Council and shall consist of the President, immediate Past-President, President-Elect, Treasurer, and Secretary.
 The election procedure is as described in Article VII.
+The President shall call meetings of the Executive Council on at least a monthly basis.
+Executive Council Officers shall serve as Chairs of the Executive Council Standing Committees as outlined below:

 Section 4.
 President-Elect.
 The President-Elect is the second highest-ranking officer of the Association and shall support the President to advance the work of the Association.
 At the end of the term, the President-Elect shall assume the office as President of the Association.
 If the President is temporarily unable to fulfill their duties to the Association, the President-Elect may be appointed Acting President by the General Council.
 If the President resigns or is unable to fulfill their duties for an extended period, the President-Elect shall become the President, and a new President-Elect shall be elected by a majority vote in a special election of the General Council within 30 days of resignation notice.
 The President-Elect serves as Chair of the Bylaws Committee.
 The term of the President-Elect shall be 2 years.
 A detailed position description, approved by the General Council, shall be maintained on the Association’s website.